Bioresorbable stent: Base materials

 Bioabsorbable scaffolds, or naturally dissolving stents, that have been investigated include base materials that are either metals or polymers.
-While polymer-based scaffolds had a strong presence at first, they have meanwhile lost some appeal due to safety concerns and focus is now shifted more towards metallic magnesium-based scaffolds.
+While polymer-based scaffolds had a strong presence at first, they have meanwhile lost some appeal due to safety concerns and focus is now moved towards metallic magnesium-based scaffolds.

 Metal based

-Metal stent candidates are iron, magnesium, zinc and their alloys.
+Metal stent candidates are magnesium, iron, zinc and their alloys.

-Iron stents were shown using an in vivo evaluation method based on the murine abdominal aorta to generate an iron oxide-filled cavity in the vascular wall.
-This behavior significantly narrowed the lumen and generated a potential site for rupture of the endothelium after stent degradation.

 Magnesium-based scaffolds have been approved for use in several countries around the world.
 The only commercially available magnesium-based scaffold consists of a magnesium alloy, approximately 95% of which resorbs within one year of implantation.
 Thousands of commercially available magnesium-based scaffolds have been implanted.
-Promising clinical results suggest that magnesium-based scaffolds seem to be a viable option in delivering against the drawbacks of permanent stents.
+Clinical results suggest that magnesium-based scaffolds may be a viable option in avoiding the drawbacks of permanent stents.
 While degrading harmlessly, it has been shown to possess a functional degradation time of about 30 days in vivo.
 This is much short of the three-to-six month window desired for bioabsorbable stents.
 Thus, much attention has been given to drastically reducing the rate of magnesium corrosion by alloying, coating, etc. Many novel methods have surfaced to minimize the penetration rate and hydrogen evolution rate (or, in layman's terms, the corrosion rate).
 One of the most successful has involved the creation of bioabsorbable metallic glasses via rapid solidification.
 Other, alternative solutions have included the development of magnesium–rare-earth (Mg-RE) alloys, which benefit from the low cytotoxicity of RE elements.
 Coatings and sophisticated materials processing routes are currently being developed to further decrease the corrosion rate.
-However a number of issues remain limiting the further development of Mg biomaterials in general.
+However, a number of issues remain limiting the further development of Mg biomaterials in general.

+Iron stents were shown using an in vivo evaluation method based on the murine abdominal aorta to generate an iron oxide-filled cavity in the vascular wall that is unlikely to be metabolized safely.

-Recently, zinc was shown to exhibit outstanding physiological corrosion behavior, meeting a benchmark penetration rate of 20 micrometers per year.
-This contribution also asserts that zinc alloys generally meet or exceed mechanical behavior benchmarks (i.e. ductility and tensile strength).
-While promising, this material is relatively new, so further work is required to prove that zinc is a feasible base material for a stent.
+Zinc shows desirable physiological corrosion behavior, meeting a benchmark penetration rate of 20 micrometers per year.
+However, Zn has poor mechanical behavior, with a tensile strength of around 100–150 MPa and an elongation of 0.3–2%, which is far from reaching the strength required as an orthopedic implant or stent material.